vedmakk/a11y-deepsee/README.md

 ---

 Have fun exploring your surroundings _by ear_!
-PRs improving the depth-to-audio mapping or adding proper HRTF support are very welcome.
+PRs improving the depth-to-audio mapping or adding proper sounds are very welcome.